Anesthesia and Your Pet

-At some point in every pet's life, they'll need to undergo general anesthesia for a dental cleaning or surgery.
+At some point in every pet's life, they will need to undergo general anesthesia for a dental cleaning or surgery.
 The word anesthesia is scary for many pet owners.
 But, it doesn't need to be.
-Just like with humans, the risks associated with anesthesia are very low and the benefits of the procedure often outweigh any risks.
+Just like with humans, the risks associated with anesthesia are very low and the benefits of the procedure often outweigh the risks.

 There are three main types of anesthesia: local, regional, and general anesthesia.
 General anesthesia renders a patient unconscious while local and regional anesthesia are used to control pain during and after a procedure.
-Examples of local and regional anesthesia used at Four Paws include: nerve blocks for tooth extraction, paw blocks for declaws, and local blocks around wounds or incisions.
-Local and regional blocks allow us to use lower levels of inhaled anesthesia which lessens anesthetic risks.
+Examples of local anesthesia used at Four Paws include nerve blocks for tooth extraction and local blocks around wounds or incisions.
+Local blocks allow us to use lower levels of inhaled anesthesia which lessens anesthetic risks.